 Waterproof hiking shoes are the best and we highly recommend those.
 Scotland is not a country for regular sneakers or sandals.
 Finally, the poncho-style raincoat is something we found to be very valuable during our stay in Scotland.
 It’s lightweight, fits into every bag, and protects your whole body.
 This is a thing you must have.
 The longer the better.

-Scotland elopement locations: Our pick
+Scotland elopement venues: Our top pick

 We spent a lot of time traveling through Scotland and scouting for the best elopement locations in this country.
 We have visited almost all of the famous locations and we’re bringing you our list of top Scotland elopement locations.
 When you are deciding on the location, think about where would you like to have your elopement ceremony.
-Is that a waterfall, top of the mountain, somewhere near the sea… When you reached this kind of decision, it’s easier to pick a final destination.
+Is that a waterfall, on top of a mountain, somewhere near the sea… When you reach this kind of decision, it’s easier to pick a final destination.

-Later on in this text, we’re going to talk about the Scotland wedding planner and his/her’s role in the organization of your elopement in Scotland.
+Later on in this text, we’re going to talk about the Scotland wedding planner and his/her role in the organization of your elopement in Scotland.
 For some of the locations from our list, you’ll need to pay a fee if you want your ceremony to be held there.
 It’s usually not a large amount of money, especially when it comes to elopements.
 It’s best if you contact the venue directly and ask them about their rules regarding the elopements.

 Isle of Skye

 The Isle of Skye is our favorite part of Scotland.
 It’s a small island full of stunning places.
-Unfortunately, it was raining on the day we have visited it, but we were still astonished by what we have seen.
+Unfortunately, it was raining on the day we visited it, but we were still astonished by what we had seen.
 In fact, we were so in love with it that we decided to stay near it so we can return in the case of better weather.
 We didn’t return and the rain kept on falling for the next few days.

 The Isle of Skye is maybe one of the most popular Scotland elopement locations.
 It’s famous for its mountain landscape and has many locations perfect for elopements such as The Storr, Quiraing, Fairy pools, Cullin, etc. The largest city on the Isle of Skye is Portree, a small romantic town and an excellent base for exploration of the rest of the island.

-Loch Lommond and The Trossachs National park
+Loch Lomond and The Trossachs National park

-Scotland is full of lochs which are basically lakes.
+Scotland is full of lochs which are lakes.
 You probably heard of Loch Ness, famous for the alleged monster that lives in it.
 Loch Lomond and The Trossachs is one of two national parks in Scotland and it’s a great location for outdoor elopement in Scotland.
 This national park is located just north of the city of Glasgow.
 The central attraction of the park is Loch Lomond, the largest lake in Great Britain.

 Glenfinnan Viaduct – the best location for Harry Potter fans